 Anybody can suffer from illness caused by altitude.
 Nobody is immune to it.

-The way to reduce the risk is to acclimatise and be prepared to descend.
+The best way to reduce the risk is to acclimatise and be prepared to descend.

 Ascend slowly with overnight stops at regular intervals.